griverorz/nps-package/README.md

 # NPS package

-`nps` is a very simple package used in the "Advanced R" workshop.
-It is designed to show some of the main features of package development in R.
+`nps` is a package not intended to be used in a production environment.
+It was designed as a tool for the "R Development" class and it explores a number of features like S4 classes, C/C++ integration, or unit testing in addition to some programming tools.